-Confucius is latin.
-Kung Fu Tz is the real language.
+Confucius is the latin version of the Chinese name Kung Fu Tz.
 He was also called Master Kong.

-China’s most revered Sage!
-Born of an unwed teenage mother.
+China’s most revered Sage!, was born of an unwed teenage mother.
 He saw his people suffering and vowed to somehow destroy this oppression.
 He did NOT submit to ANY Political Order.
-He wanted to REFORM it!
-He left his wife and children to fight for China’s future.
-Challenging the rich and powerful to abandon their evil ways.
-He championed Love, Truth, Peace, Freedom and Justice throughout the Lands!
+He wanted to REFORM it!, leaving his wife and children to fight for China’s future.
+Challenging the rich and powerful to abandon their evil ways, he championed Love, Truth, Peace, Freedom and Justice throughout the Lands!
 He made his transition thinking he had failed.

-Shu Yun Ho was his father.
-One of the most feared Warriors in China at the time.
-Large, strong, and ugly-looking.
-His Commander awarded him for his years of Military service at the end of his career.
-Shu was appointed Governor of Cho, southeast of present day Beijing.
-He took a girl named Ching Chai as his concubine.
-She was 16.
-He was 70.
+Shu Yun Ho, his father was one of the most feared Warriors in China at the time, large, strong, and ugly-looking.
+At the end of his career, his Commander awarded him for his years of Military service by appointing Shu Governor of Cho, southeast of present day Beijing.
+Shu took a girl named Ching Chai as his concubine.
+She was 16, he was 70.
 Shu died 3 years after Confucius was born.
 Shu’s family rejected Confucius and his mother never allowing them to attend Shu’s funeral.

-Other boys was into the Art of War.
-He was into the Ancient Rituals of China.
-As a teenager, he studied Ancient Chinese civilization.
-He strived to become a better Citizen, improving his own character.
+Other boys were into the Art of War.
+Confucius was into the Ancient Rituals of China.
+As a teenager, he studied Ancient Chinese civilization and strove to become a better Citizen, improving his own character.

 When his mother made her transition, he buried his mother with his father.
 Years later, he stated “Noble DEEDS, and NOT Noble BIRTH makes the positive impressions in one’s life”.
 He knew that a family’s LOVE was a greater gift than GOLD.